okjuan/okjuan.github.io/why.the.website.md

 Ever since my friend Nick recommended [Confessions of a Necromancer](http://hintjens.com/blog:125) to me a few years ago, I've hungered for more like it.

-Not blogs about software engineering, but blogs about the life of people with careers in software.
+Not blogs about software engineering, but blogs about the lives of people with careers in software.

 Recently been finding some good ones, like [Coding Horror](https://blog.codinghorror.com/on-parenthood/) and [Derek Sivers' blog](https://sive.rs/).